On Sept. 11, 2001, Elisa D’Antonio was at the Pentagon attending an Air Force training course.

 American Airlines Flight 77 had crashed into the western side of the Pentagon.
 D’Antonio, 11 weeks pregnant at the time, could smell burning jet fuel.
 Police officers feared that another plane was on the way and were trying to get everyone out of danger as quickly as possible.

 Sixteen years later, D’Antonio is the mom of an Eagle Scout and a volunteer who leads the Cub Scout Camping Committee for the Greater St. Louis Area Council.
-She recently recounted her harrowing experience to Christine Rasure, director of marketing and communications for the council.
-You can read Rasure’s full story here.
+She recently recounted her harrowing experience to her council in a full story you can read here.

 Dedicated to service